-Pacific herring are found throughout the coastal zone from northern Baja California on the North American coast, around the rim of the North Pacific Basin to Korea on the Asian coast.
-In California, herring are found offshore during the spring and summer months foraging in the open ocean.
-The largest spawning aggregations in California occur in San Francisco and Tomales bays.
+Pacific Herring are found throughout the coastal zone from northern Baja California on the North American coast, around the rim of the North Pacific Basin to Korea on the Asian coast.
+In California, Herring are found offshore during the spring and summer months foraging in the open ocean.
+The largest spawning aggregations in California occur in San Francisco and Tomales Bays.
 Beginning as early as October and continuing as late as April, schools of adult herring migrate inshore to bays and estuaries to spawn.
 Schools first appear in the deep water channels of bays, where they can stay for up to two weeks as their gonads mature, they then move into shallow areas to spawn.
 Most spawning areas are characterized as having reduced salinity with calm and protected waters.
 Spawning-substrate such as marine vegetation or rocky intertidal areas are preferred but man-made structures such as pier pilings and riprap are also frequently used spawning substrates in San Francisco Bay.

 Fishery Management and Research

-The Department has conducted surveys of spawning herring populations as part of its ongoing monitoring and management of the fishery since the 1970’s.
+The Department has conducted surveys of spawning Herring populations as part of its ongoing monitoring and management of the fishery since the 1970’s.
 The Department documents the occurrence of spawns, and collects data on location, area, substrates used, and the biomass of the adult population.
 The Department also examines the age structure of the spawning population, growth and general condition, biological aspects of the commercial catch, as well as ocean and estuarine conditions.
-When available, assessments of the herring spawning population are then used to provide an estimated “spawning biomass” for a specific spawning area.
-Season Summaries contain an overview of research and commercial activity by spawning area.
+Assessments of the herring spawning population are then used to provide an estimated “spawning biomass” for a specific spawning area.